 - finding short to medium term rental accommodation

 - resolving disputes.

 - Rising Sun Shopping Centre, 10-14 Ross River Road, Mundingburra

-- Open from 9am to 5pm, 7 days a week
+- Open from 9am to 5pm, Monday to Friday

 - No appointment needed

 Call 13 QGOV (13 74 68) for more information.

 Representatives from Tenants Queensland, Residential Tenancies Authority and the Department of Housing and Public Works will help you to find accommodation, preserve tenancies and get homes back on line as soon as possible.